shubham1172/quickstart-docker-flask/README.md

 # README
-This is a starter kit for creating a flask app with docker.
+This is a starter kit for creating a flask app with Docker.

 ## Getting started
 - Get the files:
 	- `git clone https://github.com/shubham1172/quickstart-docker-flask`
 	-  `cd quickstarter-docker-flask`
-- Build the image with docker: `sudo docker build -t helloworld .`
+- Build the image with Docker: `sudo docker build -t helloworld .`
 - Run it: `sudo docker run -p 5000:8000 helloworld`

-Note, you can list all the docker images with `sudo docker image ls`

-## Clean up
+## Cleaning up
 * Delete the container
 	* Get the container id: `sudo docker ps -a`
 	* Delete it: `sudo docker rm <container-id>`